-A medication may be placed in tier 3 or 4 if it is new and not yet proven to be safe or effective, or there is a similar drug on a lower tier of the formulary that may provide you with the same benefit at a lower cost.
+A medication may be placed in tier 4 or 5 if it is new and not yet proven to be safe or effective, or there is a similar drug on a lower tier of the formulary that may provide you with the same benefit at a lower cost.
 Some groups also have access to a Tier 0 that includes additional high-value drugs for the prevention and/or treatment of certain conditions at as low as $0 cost to the member.

-Note: If you have a federally qualified high-deductible health plan, you do not have a tiered drug benefit; your pharmacy and medical expenses are subject to your deductible and coinsurance.
+Note: If you have a federally HSA qualified high-deductible health plan, you do not have a tiered drug benefit; your pharmacy and medical expenses are subject to your deductible and coinsurance.
 This section does not apply to you.

 The active ingredients in a generic drug are chemically identical to their brand name counterparts.
 When an FDA-approved generic is available, a health plan may limit coverage to the generic, and a pharmacist will dispense the generic medication.
 If an WPS Health Plan customer requests the brand, he/she will be responsible for the difference in cost between the brand and the generic, plus any applicable deductible, coinsurance, and/or copay.

 Note: The cost difference between the brand and generic drug is not considered a covered benefit and does not apply to the deductible or out-of-pocket (OOP) maximum.